-- Finns – we have over 30 boats at the Club, and is the most active class currently
+- Finns – we have over 35 boats at the Club, and this is currently the most active class

 - Dolphins – again we have over 30 boats at the Club, and a very competitive fleet

-- Lasers – over 40 at the club, mostly used for leisure sailing, but increasing interest in becoming a competitive class again
+- Lasers – over 40 at the club, mostly used for leisure sailing, but it is becoming a competitive class again

-- 505s – a small but very competitive fleet: many use PSC as a base and go around the country for various regattas
+- 505s – a small but very competitive fleet: many use PSC as a base and travel around the country to compete in various regattas

 - GP14s – again a small but committed fleet that spend a week-end per month alternating between Victoria Sailing Club and PSC

-- Flying Dutchmen – used to train and help our student and youth members, as well as sail competitively from time to time
+- Flying Dutchmen – used to train and help our student and youth members, and is fast becoming a competitive class

 - Dabchicks – for the youth sailors as the grow in confidence or graduate from Optimists